ThatGeekyWeeb/chromefy/README.md

 You can find us at the Telegram Group: https://t.me/chromeosforpc
    > Please, ask your questions at the group and don't PM the admins. :)

 You can also follow us on Twitter: https://twitter.com/CroissantDev

+This is a custom fork for updating EoL Chrome devices, by flashing Chrome-ified ChromiumOS imges to them.\
+Only option 1 is available with the `croissant.sh` found in this repo.

 ## Observations